ptarmiganlabs/butler/butler-docs/docs/overview.md

 Currently Butler forwards messages to Slack (for notifying humans that some event occurred) and MQTT (for notifying other systems that some event occurred).
 More info [here](log-events).

+# Real time active user data
+Butler keeps track of how many and which users are currently using Sense.
+This information is also published as MQTT messages.

 # MQTT handlers
 MQTT is a light weight pub-sub protocol developed for efficient machine-to-machine message sending.
 The protocol was developed with embedded systems (IoT and other low CPU/memory systems) in mind, and there are client implementations available in many different languages/platforms.
 It is also a mature protocol that has proven its stability over many years.